Air shafts

 Generic term referring to a machine that is used to cut (slit) rolls of material while they are being re-wound.

-A splice table, with web clamps or vacuum systems, is a device mounted on a winding machine to assist the operator to join to neatly join two webs.
+A splice table, with web clamps or vacuum systems, is a device mounted on a winding machine to assist the operator to neatly join two webs.

-Term used to losely describe materials being fed through a machine as a web.
+Term used to describe materials being fed through a machine as a web.

 A touchscreen is used in control systems to facilitate fast and very user friendly controls.